 Cognitive Behavioral, Solution-Focused, & Relational Psychotherapy

-Cognitive Behavioral Therapy or CBT is a short-term, problem-focused, evidence-based form of treatment in which negative patterns of thoughts and beliefs about the self and the world are identified and challenged in order to change how we feel and act.
-In addition, CBT may also focus on mindfulness and acceptance of thoughts and emotions in order to move beyond them into a life worth living.
+Cognitive Behavioral Therapy or CBT is a short-term, evidence-based form of treatment in which negative patterns of thoughts and beliefs about oneself and the world are identified and challenged in order to change how we feel and act.
+CBT may also focus on mindfulness and acceptance of thoughts and emotions in order to move beyond them into another way of being.

 CBT helps people see the difference between beliefs, thoughts, and feelings, and has as its goal to free them from unhelpful patterns of behavior.
-CBT is grounded in the belief that it is a person’s perception of events, not just the nature of the events themselves, that determines how he or she will feel and act in response.
-There are times in which thoughts and beliefs can be thus “restructured,” and times in which thoughts and feelings can be accepted in order to transform the person’s experience.
+CBT is grounded in the view that it is sometimes a person’s perception of events, not just the nature of the events themselves, that determines how he or she will feel and act in response.
+There are times in which thoughts and beliefs can thus be changed, and times in which thoughts and feelings can be accepted in order to transform the person’s experience.

 CBT can help with:

 - Panic attacks